IndustryEssentials/ymir/README.md

 As shown in the figure above, YMIR divides the model development process into multiple steps.
 Details about how to run each step are listed in the subsequent sections.

+Data and labels are necessary for the training of deep learning, and the training requires a large amount of data with labels.
+However, what exists in reality is a large amount of unlabeled data, which is too costly in terms of labor and time if all of them are manually labeled.

+Therefore, YMIR platform, through active learning, first attains an initial model by local import or a small amount of labeled data, and uses this initial model to mine the most beneficial data for model capability improvement from a large amount of data.
+After the mining is completed, only this part of the data is labeled and the original training dataset is expanded efficiently.

+The updated dataset is used to train the model again to improve the model capability.
+The YMIR platform provides a more efficient approach than labeling the entire data and then training it, reducing the cost of labeling low-quality data.
+Through the cycle of mining, labeling, and training, high quality data is expanded and the model capability is improved.

 ## 3.1.
 Label management

 When you need to import a dataset with annotation files, please make sure the annotation type belongs to the existing label list of the system, otherwise you need to go to the label management interface to add custom labels in order to import the data.
 The following figure shows:

 ![Label management](docs/images/Label%20management.jpg)

+This time we add the tags 'helmet_head' 'no_helmet_head' to the list, the primary name and alias of the label indicate the same type of label.
+When the annotation of some dataset contains alias, it will be merged to primary name when importing.
+For example, if the label list contains the 'bike' (alias 'bicycle'), and a dataset A (containing only the 'bicycle') is imported, it will be displayed as 'bike' in the dataset details after import.

 ## 3.2.
+Project management

+Users create projects according to their training goals(helmet_head，no_helmet_head) and set the target information such as mAP value, iteration rounds, etc. of the goals.
+As shown in the figure below：

-Raw data preparation
+## 3.2.1.
+Iteration data preparation

-The user prepares a dataset with training targets (training set and test set) for training an initial model.
+The user prepares the mining set to be used for data mining (which may not need to contain annotation files) and datasets with training targets (training set and test set) for training an initial model.
 Before importing, please ensure that the format of the dataset meets the following requirements:

 *  The dataset is in.zip format, it should contain two folders named as "images" and "annotations" respectively;
 *  Images: create an ''images'' folder and place images in it.
 The formats currently supported by this platform are limited to jpg, jpeg, and png;